 Why a Brake Fluid Flush is Recommended

 Almost all automobiles use either DOT 3 or DOT 4 brake fluid in their braking systems.
-Both are a polyglycol ether fluid which is inherently hygroscopic; which is to say that it absorbs moisture from the atmosphere.
+Both are a polyglycol ether fluids which is inherently hygroscopic; which is to say that it absorbs moisture from the atmosphere.
 Because of the way that braking systems work, sealing the fluid away from the atmosphere isn’t practical.

 In the master cylinder brake fluid reservoir, the level of fluid steadily drops as brake pads wear and more are taken up in the calipers.
 Also, each time the brakes are applied, the level of the fluid goes down a little, then back up when they are released.